lowerbyte/lowerbyte.github.io/_posts/2017-12-10-A-bow-to-the-mighty-Python_C_extension.md

         bests[i] = fitness[i].idx
 ```

-And I must say I'm not surprised, lots of things is happening there.
+And I must say I'm not surprised, lots of things are happening there.
 If this is the weak point I thought it is the best candidate to replace it with the C extension.
 _Please keep in mind this is not production code_
 I wrote the `score` **module** (score.c at my github), which implements three functions: